 Step One: Prepare the exercise

-This retrospective technique is all about the visual.
-So, before we sail off on this quick retrospective, the facilitator sets our scene by projecting an image of a sailboat heading towards an island, rocks between the sailboat and the island, clouds (wind) behind the sailboat, and an anchor hanging from the sailboat.
-Each of these items represents a part of the team's last sprint.
-Together they will create a full picture for your team’s retrospective.
+This retro technique is all about the visual.
+So, before we sail off on this retrospective meeting, the facilitator sets our scene by projecting an image of a sailboat heading towards an island, rocks between the sailboat and the island, gusts of wind pushing the sailboat, and an anchor hanging from the sailboat.
+Each of these items represents a part of the team's previous sprint.
+Together they will create a full picture for your team's sprint retrospective.

 Before casting off, make sure everyone has a shared understanding of the functions and goals of the retrospective.
-Depending on the size and ideas of the team, this retrospective has the possibility of lasting several hours. 😱 If you want to limit the time on this retrospective activity, create a timebox for the entire meeting (30-60 minutes, depending on the size of the team) so the team has an idea of how much time each discussion should take.
+Depending on the size and ideas of the team, your retrospective meeting has the possibility of lasting several hours. 😱 If you want to limit the time on this retrospective session, create a timebox for the entire meeting (30-60 minutes, depending on the size of the team) so the team has an idea of how much time each discussion should take.

 Begin the retrospective by naming the boat to match the topic of the retrospective and decide as a team the purpose of your “mission,” keeping the end goal in mind. 🏝